-For hundreds of years, even long before European settlement of the region, the Genesee River has been an important navigation route through Upstate New York.
+For hundreds of years, even long before the European settlement of the region, the Genesee River has been an important navigation route through Upstate New York.

 As settlement along the shores of Lake Ontario increased in the late 18th century, the point where the Genesee met the lake grew in importance as a shipping harbor.
 In 1822, the Charlotte-Genesee Lighthouse was built on a bluff overlooking the harbor and the mouth of the Genesee.